Z-snails/Idris2-Grin/grinIdris2/README.md

 # grinIdris2

-Grin compiler for idris2grin compiler.
+Modified grin compiler for the Idris2 grin backend.